AdaCore/ada_language_server/doc/refactoring_tools.md

 * Extracts statements to a new subprogram.
 * The new subprogram is created in the nearest declarative part.
 * Local declarations of for loop and exception handlers are passed to the extracted subprogram as new parameters.
-* Extract function is available is the last statment is either an assignment or a return statment.
+* Extract function is available if the last statement is either an assignment, return, or returning if/else statement.

 See `src/lal_refactor-extract_subprogram.ads` in [LAL Refactor repository](https://github.com/AdaCore/lal-refactor).